joshcanhelp/josh-to-11/content/post/192-one-of-the-best-stouts-money-can-buy.md

 wpid: 42
 ---

-# AleSmith Grand Cru - One of My Favorite Beers of All Time

 I’m a beer guy, that’s all there is to it.
 There’s not a well-made beer I don’t like and I make a point of trying as many as I can get my hands on (while still staying within rational consumption guidelines).
 I live in Seattle, ride a bike, and write code so combine that with my affection for fermentation and you have a Seattle cliche through and through.